 Figure 5 - ASFV vector competence scores for the different tick-ASFV associations studied in the included references (score 0: no tick infection or no information to conclude, score 1: successful tick infection, score 2: successful ASFV transmission to pigs, score 3: successful ASFV transmission to other ticks).
 In each histogram bar, the numbers are related to the included references recorded in Table 1.
 For each included reference, an individual score is given according to available results in this paper.
 The overall vector competence score for a given tick-virus association is the best vector competence result reported from all included references related to this tick-ASFV association.

-Only 27.5 % of tick-ASFV associations were fully tested for vector competence (including tick infection, transmission to pig, and transmission to other ticks) and 15.7% were fully competent, meaning that they reached scores 1, 2 and 3.
-Conversely, 3 associations reached score 3, without being tested for horizontal transmission (O. erraticus-Zimbabwe/83/a and O. erraticus-Tomar/87) or by failing to transmit to pigs when tested (O. erraticus-Ourt/88/1).
-In one tick-ASFV association (O. porcinus- MwL1/20/1) transmission capacity was suggested by virus secretion in saliva and in coxal fluid only via virus direct injection into tick hemolymph.
+Only 27.5 % of tick-ASFV associations were fully tested for vector competence (including tick infection, transmission to pig, and transmission to other ticks) and 15.7% validated scores 1 to 3.
+Conversely, 3 associations reached score 3, without being tested for pig transmission (O. erraticus-Zimbabwe/83/a and O. erraticus-Tomar/87) or by failing to transmit to pigs when tested (O. erraticus-Ourt/88/1).

-At the species level, when considering only scores 1 and 2, most tick species tested were confirmed to be competent vectors for at least one ASFV strain.
+At the species level, most tick species tested were confirmed to be competent vectors (score 2) for at least one ASFV strain.
 This competence remains unclear for 3 species that were either tested with only one ASFV strain and failed to transmit the virus to pig and/or to ticks (O. parkeri and O. verrucosus) or never tested for transmission (O. sonrai).
-Regarding ASFV transmission to other ticks, 6 tick species were tested and 4 (O. moubata, O. porcinus, O. puertoricensis. and O. erraticus) succeeded for at least one ASFV strain whereas 2 (O. coriaceus and O. verrucosus) that were tested with respectively three and one ASFV strains, failed.
+Regarding ASFV transmission to other ticks, 6 tick species were tested and 4 (O. moubata, O. porcinus, O. puertoricensis. and O. erraticus) succeeded for at least one ASFV strain whereas 2 (O. coriaceus and O. verrucosus) failed.
 Finally, high heterogeneity of vector competence scores was observed within a same tick species depending on ASFV strains used (e.g. score 3 for O. moubata-LIV13/33 and score 0 for O. moubata-Brazil/78), and sometimes for a same tick-ASFV association (e.g. scores 0/1 and 2 for two O. turicata colonies of different ages with the same ASFV strain).

 Discussion